cc7623/cc7623/readme.md

+### Hello.

+I'm cc7623 (calvincool7623), a student with a keen interest in meticulously archiving AppleInternal data and exploring the world of legacy jailbreaking.

 <!--
 **cc7623/cc7623** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: